symfony/symfony-docs/event_dispatcher.rst

 :method:`Symfony\\Component\\EventDispatcher\\EventSubscriberInterface::getSubscribedEvents`.
-This method returns an array whose keys are event names and whose values are either the name of the method to call, an array composed of the method name and an optional priority, or a list of such arrays when several methods listen to the same event.
+This method returns an array whose keys are event names and whose values are either the name of the method to call, an array composed of the method name and an optional priority.
+When several methods listen to the same event, the value is a list of those arrays.

 If different event subscriber methods listen to the same event, their order is defined by the ``priority`` parameter.
 This value is a positive or negative